sillyhatday/GAMEBOY-MBC5-CPLD-2MB/DesignConsiderations.md

-## Design Considerrations
+## Design Considerations

 I thought I'd note down some thoughts here about the design, alternatives and future plans.

 ### Supply Voltages:

+I honestly just copied what Alex used in his project.
+Not blindly mind you, I went to check it out to see if it was suitable and how best to use it.
+The AP2127K-3.3, nice and compact, while having way more current output than this will need.

+Just copy the diagram in the datasheet and it is good to go.
+Some input capacitance and some output capacitance for stability.
+Slightly more capacitance on the output than the input.

+The CPLD requires its own decoupling locally too.
+The regulator is positioned right next to the CPLD to help with supply issues, but it is best to still have decoupling for the chip.
+Another data sheet, for the PLD range, suggestes 220nF for decoupling.
+It states multiple times that it is an overkill value, so as I see it, it's a coverall bases number to cover their ass.
+I think that two 100nF capacitors will be more than enough with one on opposite ends of the chip.
+I'd honestly leave one unpopulated when building.
+That 220nF is for a PLD at full chat in a non ideal scenario.
+A single 100nF will be enough with the 1uF tucked agains the regulator too.

-MAX 3000A datasheet shows the absolute maximum supply voltage for the CPLD is 4.6v.
+What can you get away with though?
+The MAX 3000A datasheet shows the absolute maximum supply voltage for the CPLD is 4.6v.
 Using a diode to drop 0.7v from 5v, the CPLD could potentially run on 4.3v.
 Two diodes in series would bring things to 3.6v.
 Just within the max recommended supply voltage.

+If you were in China selling these beyond cheap, then a single diode would be acceptable.
+Saying that, many designs I see slam 3.3v parts onto 5v.
+You'd think that for GBA 3.3v logic they would be fine with those 3.3v parts, nope, they use 1.8v parts.
+I digress.

 ![image](https://github.com/sillyhatday/GAMEBOY-MBC5-CPLD-2MB/assets/65309612/7ad6c4f1-474b-430a-8a7c-38a094d51354)